 Research and development costs are expensed as incurred.
 Research and development costs consist primarily of employee compensation related costs associated with new product development and enhancements to existing software products.

 Advertising Costs

-Advertising costs are expensed as incurred and recorded in the consolidated statements of operations as sales and marketing expense.
-The Company recorded advertising costs of \$4.3 million and \$1.6 million for the years ended December 31, 2022 and 2023, respectively.
+Advertising costs are expensed as incurred and recorded in the consolidated statement of operations as sales and marketing expense.
+The Company recorded advertising costs of \$4.3 million for the year ended December 31, 2022.

 Leases